dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 ![Using Code Editor](./media/step-4-code-dockerfile-paste.gif)

-> ### @ icon-info-circle Docker Syntax
+> ### **NOTE:** Docker Syntax
-> **Note:** The dockerfile commands describe how to build and run the .Net Core web application created in Step 3 as a container.
+> The dockerfile commands describe how to build and run the .Net Core web application created in Step 3 as a container.
 > *Docker syntax is another topic for a future tutorial.*

 ## Step 5 - Build and Push a Docker Image to Azure Container Registry

 First, run `pwd` to ensure you're in the root of the webapp folder, then use the [Azure CLI command `az acr build`](https://docs.microsoft.com/en-us/cli/azure/acr?view=azure-cli-latest#az-acr-build) shown below (including the period at the end) to build the docker image.
-This is a powerful tool that enables you to build docker images without setting up or running docker on your workstation.
+This is a powerful tool that enables you to build docker images and push to a repository in one step, all without setting up or running docker on your workstation.

+> ### **NOTE:**  Azure CLI in PowerShell
+> You can use Azure CLI commands in Bash or PowerShell sessions.
+> Sometimes Azure CLI is more terse than PowerShell, or new features may get support in Azure CLI before PowerShell, so use what gets the job done.

 ```ps
 az acr build --registry $myACR.Name --image mywebapp:v1 .